 What if you pay market rent now and can’t afford to pay the new rent?

 If you can’t afford to pay the new market rent, you can apply for a rent subsidy.

 If you are on a low to moderate income, you may be eligible for a rent subsidy.
 FACS Housing subsidy income limits are updated each year in July.

-You will need to contact your local FACS Housing team and ask for a rent subsidy application form.
+You will need to contact your local FACS Housing team who will ask you to complete a rent subsidy application form, which can be completed online.
+Alternatively a Client Service Officer can send you a form electronically.
 As rent subsidies are based on total household income, you will need to provide proof of income for all household members.
 If you are not eligible for a subsidy, you are considered to be able to afford to pay market rent.

 If you are an AHO tenant or household member, you may also need to apply for Commonwealth Rent Assistance from Centrelink.
 You can do this by ringing the Centrelink Indigenous Call Centre to inform them of your new rent and complete a rent certificate.